-soil water characteristic curves
+soil water retention, release or characteristic curves

 - Automated soil moisture release curves

 - Unsaturated soil hydraulic conductivity on undistrubed soil samples

 - High resolution and accuracy in the 0 to -100 kPa range

 Soil moisture release curves, or soil water characteristic curves (SWCC), are critical measurements for soil scientists and engineers.
 Traditional methods are labourious, often taking weeks to months to complete a full curve.
 The HYPROP 2 advances measurements of SWCC as it is automated and relatively rapid (one to two days).
 As a bonus, the HYPROP 2 can also measure soil hydraulic conductivity on undisturbed soil samples.

 The HYPROP 2 is ideal for measurements in the wet range of soils (0 to -100 kPa range).
 When used in combination with the WP4C Dewpoint Poteniameter, a complete SWCC from fully wet to air dry soils (-300 MPa) can be completed.

 HYPROP 2 is a fully automated measuring and evaluation system based on Schindlers evaporation method (1980) to determine the hydraulic properties of soil samples.

 With tensiometers in two depths the device measures the soil water tension as well as the unsaturated hydraulic conductivity.
 Additional the volumetric water content is calculated through a continuous recording of weight loss.
 With these information the water retention curve can be illustrated.